The lamington gets a MasterChef twist

 Either way, the end result was a winner and the lamington was born.
 And for that, we are eternally grateful.
 Even so, the mystery surrounding the lamington’s origins continues, and has even led to an Australian academic writing a whole book about it.

-Of course, there also remains the other big question: do you have your lamington with jam and/or cream in the middle, or just plain and simple?
-Purists would definitely say the latter, and would no doubt quake at this recipe from Uncle Tobys and MasterChef’s Hayden Quinn, who have created a lamington-inspired twist on your classic breakfast porridge to mark this auspicious day.
+Of course, there also remains the other big question: do you have your lamington with jam and/or cream in the middle, or just plain?
+Purists would definitely say the latter, and would no doubt quake at this recipe from Uncle Tobys and MasterChef’s Hayden Quinn.
+They’ve created a lamington-inspired twist on classic porridge to mark this auspicious day.
 Enjoy!